acenet-arc/paraview-introduction/_episodes/05-resuming.md

 ---
-title: "Loading a session"
+title: "Resuming a session"
-teaching: 5
+teaching: 10
-exercises: 5
+exercises: 15
 questions:
 - "How do I pick up where I left off?"
 objectives:
-- Learning how to resume a session
+- Learning how to load a session
 - Moving your session to another machine
 keypoints:
 - Session states can be loaded in.